-Today I want to share 12 self-help tips that have been really useful for me to deal with anxiety in my everyday life.
+Today I want to share 12 tips that have been really useful for me to calm my anxiety in everyday life.

 Because if you’re anything like me you have been there many times.

 You’re sitting in a waiting room.
 Or just waiting somewhere.

 Your leg is starting to shake nervously.
 Your hands are starting to sweat and maybe your mouth feels a bit dry.